jessilinlugo/fitTrack/README.md

 ------------

+FitTrack is an application that tracks your different work outs.
+Input either a Cardio or Resistance workout, fill in the necessary information, and either complete a workout all at once, or pick up where you left off with the 'Continue Workout' button.
+After a week of workouts, the dashboard is filled with bar graphs, pie charts, and all the necessary data to let you know how much you've exercised.

 MongoDB is great!
 I prefer it so much more than MySQL and makes databases so much easier to understand and establish.

 I struggled a little bit with the routing, as API calls are still not my strong suit, but I'm definitely getting better.
 I have a great tutor, and a great study group that really focuses on making sure I understand the concept instead of zeroing in on whether or not the assignment is done.